playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ## Install Sass

-To install Sass you'll use your package manager:
+To install Sass, you'll use your package manager:

 ```shell
 npm install -D sass